troystribling/BlueCap/Documentation/CentralManager.md

     return peripheral.connect(timeoutRetries:5, disconnectRetries:5, connectionTimeout: 10.0)
 }

-connectionFuture.onSuccess { (peripheral, connectionEvent) in
+connectionFuture.onSuccess { peripheral in
+	  // handle successful connection
+}

+connectionFuture.onFailure { error in
+    guard let peripheralError = error as?
+PeripheralError else {
+        return
+    }
-    switch connectionEvent {
+    switch peripheralError {
-    case .connect:
+    case .disconnected:
         break
-    case .timeout:
-        peripheral.reconnect()
-    case .disconnect:
-        peripheral.reconnect()
-    case .forceDisconnect:
+    case .forcedDisconnect:
         break
-    case .giveUp:
+    case .connectionTimeout:
-        peripheral.terminate()
+        break
     }
 }

 ```

 Here the `scanFuture` is completed after `Peripheral` discovery and `flatMap` combines it with the connection `FutureStream`.
 This ensures that connections are made after `Peripherals` are discovered.
-When `ConnectionEvents` of `.timeout` and `.disconnect` are received an attempt is made to `reconnect` the `Peripheral`.
 The connection is configured for a maximum of 5 timeout retries and 5 disconnect retries.
-If either of these thresholds is exceeded a `.giveUp` event is received and the `Peripheral` connection is terminated ending all reconnection attempts.
+If either of these thresholds is exceeded a `PeripheralError.connectionTimeout` or `PeripheralError.disconnected`. is thrown

 ### <a name="central_characteristic_discovery">Service and Characteristic Discovery</a>